|Nutrition Facts (per serving)|

 Oven roasting brings out the sweetness in the root veggies in this easy recipe for roasted carrots with parsnips and herbs.
 This recipe, from "Gourmet Meals in Minutes" (Lebhar-Friedman Books, 2004), comes together in about 45 minutes.
 Cut the vegetables the same size, and they will cook in the same amount of time.

-- 5 carrots, peeled and cut diagonally into 3/4-inch thick slices
+5 carrots, peeled, cut diagonally into 3/4-inch-thick slices

-- Heat oven to 350 degrees.
-Halve each of the 4 peeled parsnips crosswise where it becomes narrow.
-Diagonally cut the narrow portions into 3/4-inch thick slices.
-Quarter the wider portions and diagonally cut them into 3/4-inch thick slices.
+Heat oven to 350 F. Halve each of the 4 peeled parsnips crosswise where it becomes narrow.
+Diagonally cut the narrow portions into 3/4-inch-thick slices.
+Quarter the wider portions and diagonally cut them into 3/4-inch-thick slices.

-- In a large bowl, toss parsnips, and 5 peeled carrots cut diagonally into 3/4-inch thick slices with 3 tablespoons olive oil, 1 teaspoon salt or to taste, 1 teaspoon pepper or to taste, 2 teaspoons chopped fresh rosemary, and 2 teaspoons chopped fresh sage.
+In a large bowl, toss parsnips, and 5 peeled carrots cut diagonally into 3/4-inch-thick slices with 3 tablespoons olive oil, 1 teaspoon salt or to taste, 1 teaspoon pepper or to taste, 2 teaspoons chopped fresh rosemary, and 2 teaspoons chopped fresh sage.
 Spread mixture in a large shallow baking pan and pour in the 2 tablespoons water.
-Roast vegetables in lower third of oven until tender, about 30–35 minutes.
+Roast vegetables in lower third of oven until tender, about 30 to 35 minutes.

 All About Root Vegetables

 Root vegetables are precisely that—plants whose roots are used as food.
 In some cases, not only is the root eaten, but the green leafy part as well.
 And they're good for you!
 Because root vegetables grow underground, they absorb tons of nutrients from the soil making them packed with antioxidants, vitamins C, B, A, and iron, and slow-burning carbohydrates and fiber, which make you feel full, and help regulate your blood sugar and digestive system.